PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 The Nightmarish: The Space in a Player's Territory a Worm Titan begins on is called its "Lair".
 A Worm Titan can decrease its Contempt by 9 during the regular Phase of the Turn in order to create a Friendly Leg on a Space Adjacent to its Lair.
 Note that in almost all cases, a Space is not considered Adjacent to itself.

 The Devouring: During the regular Phase of the Turn, a Worm Titan can Capture a Piece on a diagonally Adjacent Space.
 The Worm Titan does not actually go to that Space when it Captures this way; the Captured Piece is just removed from the Board.
-As such, a Worm Titan may use this abiity to Capture Pieces that are on Spaces thatit hasbeen on or passed through before.
+As such, a Worm Titan may use this abiity to Capture Pieces that are on Spaces that it has been on or passed through before.
 ### Claw
 The Claw Moves and Captures 1 Space Forwards or Sideways along Rook Lines.
 It can also Move without Capturing or Leaping 2 Spaces Forwards along a Rook Line if the intervening Space is empty.